markmelling/rl_collab-compet/Report.md

 ![test scores][image4]

 #### Model weights
-The model weights for a DDPG agent that produces scores of 30+ is stored in `Reacher_TD3_Trained.pth`
+The model weights for a TD3 based solutions that scores 0.5+ is stored in `Tennis_TD3_Trained-0.pth` and `Tennis_TD3_Trained-1.pth` for each agent.

-### Comparison of DDPG and TD3
-The TD3 algorithm significantly reduced the time to 'solve' the environment.
-TD3 was a lot more stable and took about 100,000 steps to reach a score of 30+ whereas with DDPG there was a lot more variation in the scores during training and it took 480,000 steps to achieve a score of over 30.

 ### Future work
 The length of time that it takes to train a model is considerable on my current setup and really is a barrier to testing and experimenting.
 I need to investigate both improved local versions (faster computer) and 'in the cloud' options, both in terms of the reduction in time for training and cost.

 Other future work worth considering:
-#### Multi-agents and additional algorithms
+#### Additional algorithms
-Add support for multiple agents and implement some of the other well know algorithms and compare their performance (e.g. PPO and A2C)
+Add support for other well know algorithms and compare their performance (e.g. PPO and A2C)

 #### Replay buffer
 Experiment with prioritised experience replay buffer.